Print This Bible Study

 A Pillar, A City

-The “white raiment [garments]” is also in view in the message to the church in Laodicea (as in the message to the church in Sardis); and those described as “naked” were said to be in a position wherein they would have been able to array themselves in “white raiment” through works (as were their counterparts in Sardis), a position that could never be held by an unsaved person because of his alienated position outside Christ (vv.
+The “white garments” are also in view in the message to the church in Laodicea (as in the message to the church in Sardis); and those described as “naked” were said to be in a position wherein they would have been able to array themselves in “white garments” through works (as were their counterparts in Sardis), a position that could never be held by an unsaved person because of his alienated position outside Christ (vv.
 15, 18; cf. Revelation 19:7, 8).

 The planting and watering would have been carried on by the sixteenth century reformers and those who followed in their steps during the seventeenth and eighteenth centuries; but the forthcoming increase that God would give awaited the Church during the nineteenth century (cf. 1 Corinthians 3:5-7).
 Missionary endeavor became a major activity of the Church in the sixteenth century, and there was a beginning of the restoration of prophetic truth during the seventeenth and eighteenth centuries; but the full fruition of the entire matter was not seen until the nineteenth century.